 - Explores modern economics and its application to financial systems and institutions in an international context.

 - Introduces techniques of financial economics such as derivatives pricing, risk management methods and portfolio management.

 - Provides the opportunity to critically analyse economic events with reference to their impact on financial markets, using financial software and data sources.

 - Enhances communication, IT, presentation, written, research and technical skills in the context of financial economics.

-- Prepares graduates for careers and training opportunities in both the public and private sector, including banking and finance, central banking and regulatory agencies.
-Also prepares students for transition to independent postgraduate study.
+- Prepares you for careers and training opportunities in both the public and private sector, including banking and finance, central banking and regulatory agencies.
+Also prepares you for transition to independent postgraduate study.

-- Suitable for students with a minimum of GCSE Mathematics grade B, or equivalent.
+- Suitable for you if you have a minimum of a GCSE Mathematics grade B, or equivalent.

 For students entering 13/14*

 |Microeconomics 1||Macroeconomics 1|